wso2/samples-is/saml2-sso-sample/README.md

 * [Java](http://www.oracle.com/technetwork/java/javase/downloads)

 1. Get a clone or download source from this repository
-2. Run the Maven command mvn clean install from within the distribution directory.
+2. Run the Maven command mvn clean install from within the saml2-sso-sample directory.

 ## Getting started